 From there, you can review the teaching block which has been submitted and either choose to accept or decline the request for a supporter statement.

-Once you have provided your supporter statement and have selected to ‘Submit’, the progress report, along with your statement, will then be forwarded on to their reviewer.
-They reviewer then has the option to assess the PRT’s progress as either:
+Once you have provided your supporter statement and have selected to ‘Submit’, the progress report, along with your statement, will then be forwarded on to the reviewer.
+The reviewer then has the option to assess the PRT’s progress as either:

 Satisfactory